GenericMappingTools/gmt-for-geodesy/3_lines_polygons_symbols/README.md

 You can specify colors by name as we did here but also by RGB triplets, RGB Hex values, HSV, CMYK and grey values.
 See [gmtcolors](https://docs.generic-mapping-tools.org/latest/gmtcolors.html#gmtcolors) for more details and a chart with all 663 unique color names that can be used in GMT.

+### Line styling

+What if you're not happy with a solid line and want a dashed or a dotted line?
+GMT has a shorthand for those as well.
+Just append `,-` for dashed or `,.` for dotted lines after the color in the pen definition.

 ## Drawing symbols

 At the end we will generate this figure